-For the Years Ended December 31, ine Months Ended September Predecessor 2008 Combined 2009 Successor 2010 (In millions) Successor 2010 Successor 2011 Consolidated net income (loss) \$(2,447) \$10,101 \$(237) \$(152) \$(302) Plus: Interest expense, net 1,905 1,088 877 645 718 Income tax (benefit) expense (103) (343) 295 211 232 Depreciation and amortization 1,310 1,316 1,524 1,134 1,181 Impairment charges 1,521 2,163 Stock compensation expense 33 27 26 17 25 (Gain) loss due to bankruptcy related items (11,830) 6 6 2 Change in value of derivatives 29 4 (Gain) loss on extinguishment of debt (4) 85 38 124 Other, net 75 (33) 23 16 9 Adjusted EBITDA \$2,319 \$2,493 \$2,599 \$1,915 \$1,989
+For the Years Ended December 31, For the Nine Months Ended September 30, Predecessor 2008 Combined 2009 Successor 2010 Successor 2010 Successor 2011 (In millions) Consolidated net income (loss) \$(2,447) \$10,101 \$(237) \$(152) \$(302) Plus: Interest expense, net 1,905 1,088 877 645 718 Income tax (benefit) expense (103) (343) 295 211 232 Depreciation and amortization 1,310 1,316 1,524 1,134 1,181 Impairment charges 1,521 2,163 Stock compensation expense 33 27 26 17 25 (Gain) loss due to bankruptcy related items (11,830) 6 6 2 Change in value of derivatives 29 4 (Gain) loss on extinguishment of debt (4) 85 38 124 Other, net 75 (33) 23 16 9 Adjusted EBITDA \$2,319 \$2,493 \$2,599 \$1,915 \$1,989

-- (c) Earnings include net income (loss) plus fixed charges.
-Fixed charges consist of interest expense and an estimated interest component of rent expense. - (d) "Video customers" represent those customers who subscribe to our video cable services. - (e) "Internet customers" represent those customers who subscribe to our Internet service. - (f) "Phone customers" represent those customers who subscribe to our phone service. - (g) "Primary Service Units" or "PSUs" represent the total of video, Internet and phone customers. - (h) Included within commercial video customers are those in commercial and multi-dwelling structures, which are calculated on an equivalent bulk unit ("EBU") basis.
+(c) Earnings include net income (loss) plus fixed charges.
+Fixed charges consist of interest expense and an estimated interest component of rent expense.

+(d) "Video customers" represent those customers who subscribe to our video cable services.

+(e) "Internet customers" represent those customers who subscribe to our Internet service.

+(f) "Phone customers" represent those customers who subscribe to our phone service.

+(g) "Primary Service Units" or "PSUs" represent the total of video, Internet and phone customers.

+(h) Included within commercial video customers are those in commercial and multi-dwelling structures, which are calculated on an equivalent bulk unit ("EBU") basis.
 We calculate EBUs by dividing the bulk price charged to accounts in an area by the published rate charged to non-bulk residential customers in that market for the comparable tier of service.
-This EBU method of estimating video customers is consistent

-- with the methodology used in determining costs paid to programmers and is consistent with the methodology used by other multiple system operators (MSOs).
-As we increase our published video rates to residential customers without a corresponding increase in the prices charged to commercial service or multi-dwelling customers, our EBU count will decline even if there is no real loss in commercial service or multi-dwelling customers. - (i) "Digital Video RGUs" include all video customers that rent one or more digital set-top boxes or cable cards. - (j) "Revenue Generating Units" or "RGUs" represent the total of all video, digital video, Internet and phone customers, not counting additional outlets within one household.
+This EBU method of estimating video customers is consistent with the methodology used in determining costs paid to programmers and is consistent with the methodology used by other multiple system operators (MSOs).
+As we increase our published video rates to residential customers without a corresponding increase in the prices charged to commercial service or multi-dwelling customers, our EBU count will decline even if there is no real loss in commercial service or multi-dwelling customers.

+- (i) "Digital Video RGUs" include all video customers that rent one or more digital set-top boxes or cable cards. - (j) "Revenue Generating Units" or "RGUs" represent the total of all video, digital video, Internet and phone customers, not counting additional outlets within one household.
 For example, a customer who receives two types of service (such as basic video and digital video) would be treated as two RGUs, and if that customer added Internet service, the customer would be treated as three RGUs.
 This statistic is computed in accordance with the guidelines of the National Cable & Telecommunications Association ("NCTA").